dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Compute Services/Azure Function App.md

 Allows to deploy and run small **stateless** pieces of code (functions) in the cloud
 PaaS (Platform as a Service) offering
 Supports autoscaling
+Min Nodes : 0
+Max Nodes: 200

 Functions use [Azure Service Plan](Azure%20Service%20Plan.md) as the underlying compute
 Docker Containers can also be deployed to Function App
 Functions code is executed via Triggers

-Used for designing macro/nano services
-Min Nodes : 0
-Max Nodes: 200

 **Authentication**
 Anonymous: No key required